 It’s a known fact that law students are strapped for time.
-Our schedules are usually filled with school responsibilities, and when they’re not we’re normally too exhausted to take advantage of the break.
+Your schedules are usually filled with school responsibilities, and when they’re not, you’re normally too exhausted to take advantage of the break.

 Luckily, cooking your own meals doesn’t need to take hours (contrary to what some cooking shows seem to indicate).
-Personally, I love to cook so it’s never been an issue for me, but when I’m strapped for time I usually opt for one of the following recipes, because they’re quick, simple, and tasty!
-PS.
+Following online recipes can usually be quicker than you’d expect.
+P.S.
 Investing in a crockpot will save you loads of time and help you expand your efficient culinary possibilities!

 The 15 Minute Chicken Stir-fry

 - 1 lb boneless chicken breasts, cut into small cubes